alphagov/government-service-design-manual/service-manual/making-software/sandbox-and-staging-servers.md

 * a preview environment that's updated by a [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) system whenever tests have passed on a change
 * a staging environment for review of specific changes before they go to the production environment (it's updated and reviewed as part of the release process

-## Why GDS do this
+## Why GOV.UK does this

-GDS set up the development environment in this way because:
+We set up the development environment in this way because:

 * everyone on the team should be able to understand progress to date by using running software
 * people working on the service should be able to understand the effect of their work by seeing it working in context